affu-11/Court-Data-Fetcher/README.md

 https://www.loom.com/share/b68eb30585234e55be4bbb081a431818?sid=e6bab454-6dc7-4b4c-98b9-7df50fd27e4b

 # Future Improvements
-Add captcha handling (if scraping more courts) Support for multiple court websites (e.g., Faridabad, Mumbai) Admin dashboard to view query logs
+1. Add captcha handling (if scraping more courts)
+2. Support for multiple court websites (e.g., Faridabad, Mumbai)
+3. Admin dashboard to view query logs
-Export logs to CSV
+4. Export logs to CSV

 # Disclaimer
 This tool is built for educational/demo purposes.
 Court data may be subject to change, and scraping should comply with the target website's terms of use.